robertmok/ai-verse/README.md

         - start a rap battle
         - role play characters
         - set scenarios like interviews
-- AI responses are displayed in real time as it is generated and received from the backend.
+- AI responses are displayed in real time as they are generated and received from the backend.

 ## Demo